microsoft/msquic/docs/Settings.md

 ## Windows Registry

 MsQuic supports most of the settings in the QUIC_SETTINGS struct in the registry to be loaded as defaults when the MsQuic library is loaded in a process.
-These registry settings only provide the defaults; the application is free to change the settings with a call to `SetParam` or in `QUIC_SETTINGS` structs passed into `ConfigurationOpen`.
+These registry settings only provide the defaults; the application is free to change the settings with a call to [SetParam](./api/SetParam.md) or in [QUIC_SETTINGS](./api/QUIC_SETTINGS.md) structs passed into [ConfigurationOpen](./api/ConfigurationOpen.md).

 In kernel mode, the default settings are updated automatically in the process when changing the registry, assuming the application hasn't already changed the setting. which overrides the registry value.

-Note: MaxWorkerQueueDelay uses **milliseconds** in the registry, but uses microseconds (us) in the `QUIC_SETTINGS` struct.
+Note: MaxWorkerQueueDelay uses **milliseconds** in the registry, but uses microseconds (us) in the [QUIC_SETTINGS](./api/QUIC_SETTINGS.md) struct.

 The following settings are unique to the registry: